KuroLabs/Airshare/README.md

 * Link-local Name Resolution does not work on Android phones.
 This is because Android browsers do not have inbuilt Multicast-DNS service discovery.
 For this reason, we included QR Code support, for you to visit the URLs easily.

-* You may have to open up port 80 on your system (in Firewall settings) if not already open - Airshare uses port 80 by default.

-* Multiple progress bars for concurrent file uploads using `tqdm` may not work as intended on some terminals, refer to the `tqdm` documentation for more details.

 * Windows users with Python < 3.8, use <kbd>Ctrl</kbd> + <kbd>Break</kbd> to quit, as <kbd>Ctrl</kbd> + <kbd>C</kbd> will not work.
 This is a known issue with `asyncio`, which has been fixed in Python 3.8.
 If you do not have a <kbd>Break</kbd> key, try using <kbd>Ctrl</kbd> + <kbd>Fn</kbd> + <kbd>B</kbd>, or check the web for other alternatives (depending on your PC).

 ## Contributing